|The V1 Flying bomb was the worlds first cruise missile. An

 Further out from the epicentre walls, roofs and window frames were ripped out exposing the contents and innards of the

-hundreds of houses were damaged.
+of houses were damaged.
 1944 was a cold, wet summer and repairs would take many months.
 Londoners were

 de-housed or shivered in cold, damp and roofless houses.

-had the effect of less flying glass injuries but more crush injuries from people being buried in the ruins of collapsed houses.
+of less flying glass injuries but more crush injuries from people being buried in the ruins of collapsed houses.

 The toll of human suffering was appx.
 6184 people killed by V1's and 17981 seriously injured and maimed.
 Tens of

 thousands of others received lesser injuries.
-Countless more would suffer the pain of bereavement or from the loss of their
+Countless more would suffer the pain of bereavement or from the loss of

-home and treasured possessions.
+their home and treasured possessions.